Caption manager

 Remember that we have two transcription files containing all the English and French subtitles.
 Their timecodes are identical because they were created by DeepTranscript and left unchanged by DeepL Translator.

 You can apply simple HTML formats supported by video players : italics or bold.
-This makes it easier to distinguish between languages in the video.
+This makes it easier to draw attention to the languages in the video.
 Here we have chosen ‘italic’ for the English text and no formatting for the French text.

 If ‘italic’ is selected, italic text will be converted to bold, and vice versa.